KobolSystems/ALDL_Adapter_DriverPack/D2XX Driver/Help Guide 2 - Configuring TunerPro.md

- Configuring ALDL Adapter in TunerPro V5
+# Help Guide 2 - Configuring TunerPro
 ## Supported Systems

 - This guide is only intended for the following versions of Windows 10/11.